Bioinformatics: Introduction to Next Generation Sequencing

 - Basic experience of command line UNIX, graduate level in Life Sciences

 - Sufficient UNIX experience might be obtained from one of the many UNIX tutorials available online.

 - To provide an introduction to New Generation Sequencing, associated software and some of its applications.

 - Bioinformatics: Analysing mapped NGS data with SeqMonk

-- Bioinformatics: Archives for Next Generation Sequence Data at EMBL-EBI
+- Bioinformatics: EMBL-EBI - Archives for Next Generation Sequence Data with the EBI